IBM/prompt-declaration-language/docs/tutorial.md

 ##  Calling code

-The following script shows how to execute python code.
+The following script shows how to execute python code ([file](../examples/tutorial/calling_code.yaml)).
 Currently, the python code is executed locally.
 In the future, we plan to use a serverless cloud engine to execute snippets of code.
 So in principle, PDL is agnostic of any specific programming language.
 The result of the code must be assigned to the variable `result` internally to be propagated to the result of the block.

 ```
 description: Hello world showing call to python code